tiddlyweb/twikifier/README.md

 If you have connection problems after a restart, remove `/tmp/wst.sock` and try again.

+## Start-up Script

+To have twikifier automatically run on start-up and to give more control over starting and stopping it:

+Copy the file twikifier to `/etc/init.d/`

+Test it can start and stop:

+	/etc/init.d/twikifier start
+	/etc/init.d/twikifier stop
+	/etc/init.d/twikifier restart

+Enable the script to start-up automatically on boot:

+	update-rc.d twikifier defaults

+Credit goes to https://github.com/chovy/node-startup for this.

 # Why

 TiddlyWeb and friends use [WikklyText](http://wikklytext.com/) to do sever-side